bsc-wdc/dislib/README.md

 This work has also received funding from the collaboration project between the Barcelona Supercomputing Center (BSC) and Fujitsu Ltd.

+In addition, the development of this software has been also supported by the following institutions:

+* Spanish Government under contracts SEV2015-0493, TIN2015-65316 and PID2019-107255G.

+* Generalitat de Catalunya under contract 2017-SGR-01414 and the CECH project, co-funded with 50% by the European Regional Development Fund under the framework of the ERFD Operative Programme for Catalunya 2014-2020.

+* European Commission's through the following R&D projects:
+- H2020 I-BiDaaS project (Contract 780787)
+- H2020 BioExcel Center of Excellence (Contracts 823830, and 675728)
+- H2020 EuroHPC Joint Undertaking MEEP Project (Contract 946002)
+- H2020 EuroHPC Joint Undertaking eFlows4HPC Project (Contract 955558)
+- H2020 AI-Sprint project (Contract 101016577)
+- H2020 PerMedCoE  Center of Excellence (Contract 951773)
+- Horizon Europe CAELESTIS project (Contract 101056886)
+- Horizon Europe DT-Geo project (Contract 101058129)

 ## License

 Apache License Version 2.0, see [LICENSE](LICENSE)